New App: Financial Manager (formerly Tempo Cost Tracker)

 Can different cost factors be specified?

-Cost Tracker simply calculates the costs for work done by multiplying the worklogs by the rate.
+Financial Manager simply calculates the costs for work done by multiplying the worklogs by the rate.
 The rate cannot be calculated per role.
 For example, not every junior developer can be assigned a different cost factor than senior developers.
 However, a different rate can be set for each user.
 Depending on the size of the teams, this can be very extensive, but allows a very accurate representation of the actual costs.